 Performing every night in such an immense variety of venues with many of Australia's finest musicians and unfortunately some of the very worst, those early times gave me a great deal of very valuable experience playing many different styles of music.
 I took my own bands to to interesting engagements in a variety of Melbourne and Sydney venues, as well as some very enjoyable winter seasons at the popular Kooroora ski resort at Mount Buller.

 I also performed in many diverse styles with rock and roll, romantic ballads, country and western and bluegrass in my repertoire, as well as singing in many languages.
-Audiences were quite amazed to see me easily playing extremely difficult music on the electric guitar that was originally written for violin, banjo, trumpet and piano.
+I was able to easily play extremely difficult music on the electric guitar that was originally written for violin, banjo, trumpet and piano.

-Right through the 1980s, I also appeared as a feature artiste in many huge productions at the Bankstown Town Hall Theatre Restaurant, then the biggest and best venue of its type.
-Lavish shows such as "Sydney Smiles-Bankstown Laughs", "Copacabana" and many others played to packed houses and my lightning guitar technique and rousing vocals with much audience participation were very popular with the crowds every night.
+Right through the 1980s, I also appeared as a feature artiste in many huge productions at the Bankstown Town Hall Theatre Restaurant, which was then the biggest and best venue of its type in Australia.
+Lavish shows such as 'Sydney Smiles - Bankstown Laughs', 'Copacabana' and many others played to packed houses and my guitar technique and rousing vocals with much audience participation were very popular with the crowds every night.

-Throughout this time, I continued to perform my shows and also played as a solo lounge performer, where my expertise on guitar created a very different sound to that of most other such entertainers, who relied on electronic backing tracks for their performances, although I did use some backing tracks to feature my instrumental solo playing.
-I also put together a concert show using backing tracks, so that I could perform it at venues that did not have backing bands.
+Throughout this time, I continued to perform my shows and also played as a solo lounge performer, where my ability on guitar created a very different sound to that of most other such entertainers, who totally relied on electronic backing tracks for their performances, although I did use backing tracks to feature my instrumental solo playing.
+I also devised a concert show using backing tracks, so that I could perform it at venues that did not have bands.

 I was fortunate to have gained an excellent reputation for my solo music work and in 2007, I was honoured by my show business peers by winning the Australian Entertainment MO Award for One Man Performer Band.
 I was also a finalist nominee in the Instrumental or Vocal Instrumental Performer category.